Like many of you out there, I am an American voter who who trusts that our checks and balances will protect our democracy from harm.

 The Commonwealth of Virginia has the oldest state legislature out of any state jurisdiction in the United States of America.
 This same state is where Jamestown is, which was the location of the first permanent English settlement in the Americas.
-Nevertheless, some of you who live in parts of the United States of America other than the Commonwealth of Virginia are probably still asking this one pressing question as you read this Hub of mine here.
-Why should any of us be concerned about what the election results are in the Commonwealth of Virginia on November 7, 2017?
+Nevertheless, some of you who live in parts of the United States of America other than the Commonwealth of Virginia are probably still asking this one pressing question as you read this article of mine here.
+Why should any of us be concerned about what the election results were in the Commonwealth of Virginia on November 7, 2017?
 Well, my answer to that question is plain and simple.
-Whoever wins the election as the next lieutenant governor of that state will likely run for governor four years from now.
+The winner of that same 2017 election, which in this case was Justin Fairfax, could likely run for governor in 2021.
 If that individual should someday become the governor of the Commonwealth of Virginia, there always remains a possibility that he or she will someday run for president of the United States of America.
-After reading my two previous articles regarding Ms. Vogel on Soapboxie.com, I think that most of you realize by now that Ms. Vogel is not someone that our nation wants in the Oval Office someday.
+After reading my two above-described articles regarding Ms. Vogel, I think that most of you realize by now that Ms. Vogel is not someone that our nation wants in the Oval Office someday.
 However, many of you are probably questioning what credentials does Mr. Fairfax have and what could he offer his state.
 Well, allow me to give you a rundown of his qualifications.
-I will avoid bringing up Ms. Vogel’s background as much as I can herein inasmuch as I provided a great amount of information about her in my two previous articles on Soapboxie.com that described her in that respect, and I really don’t wish to make this Hub of mine here about her.
+I will avoid bringing up Ms. Vogel’s background as much as I can herein inasmuch as I provided a great amount of information about her in my two above-aforementioned articles that described her in that respect, and I really don’t wish to make this article here of mine about her.
 However, I will mention her upon comparing Mr. Fairfax’s policies with hers.

 Justin Fairfax, Esquire

-First of all, Mr. Fairfax is running for lieutenant governor of the Commonwealth of Virginia on the Democratic ticket, whereas Ms. Vogel is running for the same office on the Republican ticket.
+First of all, back in 2017, Mr. Fairfax ran for lieutenant governor of the Commonwealth of Virginia on the Democratic ticket, whereas Ms. Vogel ran for the same office on the Republican ticket.
 Mr. Fairfax is a former Assistant United States Attorney for the Alexandria Division of the Eastern District of Virginia, which has a reputation of being the toughest jurisdiction in which to litigate here in our nation.
 He received scholarships to attend both Duke University and Columbia Law School, and he holds degrees from both such institutions of higher learning.
 He and his wife, Dr. Cerina W. Fairfax, D.D.S., own a small family business in the form of a dental practice.
-He is currently an attorney at a law firm in Tysons Corner, Virginia, specializing in the defense of white-collar crimes.
+At the time, he was an attorney at a law firm in Tysons Corner, Virginia, specializing in the defense of white-collar crimes.

 B. Mr. Fairfax Steers Clear Of Religious Fanatics

-As I was researching the backgrounds of both Mr. Fairfax and Ms. Vogel, I stumbled across an article on the Internet regarding an interview that Breitbart News had done with Ms. Vogel from last October.
+As I was researching the backgrounds of both Mr. Fairfax and Ms. Vogel, I stumbled across an article on the Internet regarding an interview that Breitbart News had done with Ms. Vogel from in October of 2017.
 What was so interesting about this online article was that in both of Ms. Vogel’s debates with Mr. Fairfax on August 9, 2017 and on October 5, 2017, she blatantly accused Mr. Fairfax of engaging in personal verbal attacks against her and launching character assassination plots against her.
 At the same time, she has denied that she has ever levied personal attacks against Mr. Fairfax despite that anyone can see what a hypocrite she is in this same regard.
 She even insisted in her debate with him on October 5, 2017 at the University of Richmond School of Law that she has been nothing but gracious and polite to him and that she has only talked about the issues at their debates.
-However, I have seen her fly off the handle with Mr. Fairfax during their debates on more than one occasion; and after you read the above online article, you will find that Ms. Vogel is the one who has been unjustly soiling Mr. Fairfax’s reputation any way that she can.
+However, I have seen her fly off the handle with Mr. Fairfax during their debates on more than one occasion; and after you read the said online article titled "Exclusive — GOP Lieutenant Governor Nominee Jill Vogel: Election ‘Beyond Critical,’ Americans ‘Playing for All the Marbles In Virginia,’ " you will find that Ms. Vogel is the one who has been unjustly soiling Mr. Fairfax’s reputation any way that she can.
 For example, therein she described Mr. Fairfax to Breitbart News as some kind of left-wing warrior.
 Some of the news sources to which that same online article is linked are questionable at best.
 My response to Ms. Vogel is that if Mr. Fairfax has prosecuted hardened criminals at the Federal level and has gotten results, I would hardly call him a die-hard liberal out to compromise the safety of all Virginians.
-She accused Mr. Fairfax of taking cheap shots at her in the last debate between both candidates, but she’s the one who has been running a smear campaign against him.
+She accused Mr. Fairfax of taking cheap shots at her in the last debate between both candidates, but she was the one who had been running a smear campaign against him.
 Below is a YouTube video that shows Ms. Vogel throwing a tantrum at Mr. Fairfax over this issue.
 You’ll notice that Mr. Fairfax kept himself well composed during that whole episode.

 Jill Holtzman Vogel Has Anger Management Issues